 Cryptosporidium ("Crypto"), for example, is a microscopic organism that, when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
-It is important to note not all Crypto species are human pathogens and may not cause any adverse affects in humans.
 Crypto comes from animal waste in the watershed and may be found in our source water; it is found in surface water throughout the US.
-Crypto is eliminated by using a multi-barrier water treatment process including coagulation, sedimentation, softening, filtration and disinfection; however, the most commonly used filtration methods cannot guarantee 100 percent removal.
+Crypto is eliminated by using a multi-barrier water treatment process including coagulation, sedimentation, softening, filtration and disinfection.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1(800) 426-4791.